Canto degli italiani: Recordings

-The two authors have been dead for more than 70 years, and the copyrights have lapsed; the work is public domain.
+The two authors have been dead for more than 70 years, and the copyrights have lapsed; the work is in the public domain.
 Novaro disclaimed compensation for printing music, ascribing his work to the patriotic cause.
-Giuseppe Magrini, who made the first print of "Il Canto degli Italiani", asked only for a certain number of printed copies for personal use.
+Giuseppe Magrini, who made the first print of "Il Canto degli italiani", asked only for a certain number of printed copies for personal use.
 At Tito Ricordi's 1859 request to reprint the text of the song with his publishing house, Novaro ordered that the money be directly paid in favour of a subscription for Giuseppe Garibaldi.

-Nevertheless, the publisher Sonzogno has attempted to collect royalties for use of the "Il Canto degli Italiani" score.
+Nevertheless, the publisher Sonzogno has attempted to collect royalties for use of the "Il Canto degli italiani" score.
 It also has the possibility of making the official prints of the piece.

-The oldest known sound recording of "Il Canto degli Italiani" (disc at 78 rpm for gramophone, 17 cm in diameter) is a 1901 recording of the Municipal Band of Milan under the direction of Pio Nevi.
+The oldest known sound recording of "Il Canto degli italiani" (disc at 78 rpm for gramophone, 17 cm in diameter) is a 1901 recording of the Municipal Band of Milan under the direction of Pio Nevi.

 One of the first recordings of "Fratelli d'Italia" was that of 9 June 1915, which was performed by the Neapolitan opera and music singer Giuseppe Godono.
 The song was recorded for the Phonotype label of Naples.

 Another ancient recording received is that of the Gramophone Band, recorded in London for His Master's Voice on 23 January 1918.

 During events

-Over the years a public ritual has been established for the anthem's performance, still in force.
-According to the custom, whenever the anthem is played, if in an outdoor military ceremony personnel in formation present arms while personnel not in formation stand at attention (unless when saluting during the raising and lowering of the national flag, as well as the trooping of the national flag for service or unit decorations).
+Over the years, a public ritual has been established for the anthem's performance, still in force.
+According to the custom, whenever the anthem is played, if in an outdoor military ceremony, personnel in formation present arms while personnel not in formation stand at attention (unless when saluting during the raising and lowering of the national flag, as well as the trooping of the national flag for service or unit decorations).
 If indoors (including military band concerts), all personnel stand at attention.
 Civilians, if they wish, can also put themselves to attention.
 On the occasion of official events, only the first two stanzas should be performed without the introduction.
 If the event is institutional, and a foreign hymn must also be performed, this is played first as an act of courtesy.

-In 1970, the obligation, however, to perform the "Ode to Joy" of Ludwig van Beethoven, that is the official anthem of Europe, whenever "Il Canto degli Italiani" is played, remained almost always unfulfilled.
+In 1970, the obligation, however, to perform the "Ode to Joy" of Ludwig van Beethoven, that is the official anthem of Europe, whenever "Il Canto degli italiani" is played, remained almost always unfulfilled.